irliao/learn/haskell/haskell-programming/chapter-04/README.md

 ex. fst' :: (a, b) -> a
     fst' (a,b) = a
 generally do not use tuple of more than 5 arity

+## Polymorphism
+parametric - works for all types (ex. id) constrained - works for set of types (ex. isEqual, which requires instance of Eq typeclass)